Invitation to Submit

 - Appropriateness and clarity of tables and graphs

-- Evidence of grounding in relevant theory or concepts
+- Evidence of grounding in relevant theory and literature

 - Usefulness of recommendations for practice and future research